statamic/docs/content/collections/tags/collection.md

 {{ /collection:articles }}
 ```

 Another example, lets say you have a `blog` and an `author` collection.
-The blog collection has an author field and you want to get a list of authors that wrote a blog post:
+The `blog` collection is connected with the `author` collection by a field called `author`.
+In a relationship like this you might want to get a list of authors that have actually written a blog post.
+For this you can also use `group_by` to group posts by `author:title`.
+In this case we're not displaying any actual blog entries but just the titles of authors that wrote a post.

 ```
 {{ collection:blog as="articles" }}